get-convex/rag/README.md

 ### Running the example

-Run the example with `npm i && npm run setup && npm run example`.
+Run the example with `npm run setup && npm run dev`.

 <!-- END: Include on https://convex.dev/components -->